xarial/codestack/solidworks-api/document/tables/insert-bom-table/index.md

 Const TABLE_TEMPLATE As String = "" 'full path to BOM template *.sldbomtbt or empty string for the default template Const INDENTED_NUMBERING_TYPE As Integer = swNumberingType_e.swNumberingType_Flat 'numbering type (if BOM_TYPE is swBomType_Indented): swIndentedBOMNotSet, swNumberingType_Detailed, swNumberingType_Flat, swNumberingType_None
 Const DETAILED_CUT_LIST As Boolean = False 'detailed cut-list (if BOM_TYPE is swBomType_Indented)
+Const FOLLOW_ASSEMBLY_ORDER As Boolean = True 'true to check the Follow Assembly Order option

 Const ALL_SHEETS As Boolean = True 'True to process all sheets, False to process active sheet only
 ~~~